ramdesh/iot-starter-for-android/README.md

 #IoT Starter for Android
-IoT Starter is a demo application for interacting with the IBM Internet of Things (IoT) Foundation.
+IoT Starter is a demo application for interacting with the IBM Internet of Things Foundation.
 The application turns your mobile device into a sensor that publishes and receives data to and from the cloud using the MQTT protocol.

 For the iOS version, refer to [IoT Starter for iOS](https://github.com/ibm-messaging/iot-starter-for-ios)

 ##Short Description
-IoT Foundation is a cloud-hosted service to simplify managing all of your IoT devices.
+IBM IoT Foundation (IoTF) is a fully managed, cloud-hosted service that is designed to simplify and derive the value from your IoT devices.
-It provides functionality for creating recipes which determine how devices communicate with each other.
 This application demonstrates using an Android device as one of those IoT devices, and provides a variety of events and commands that it can publish or receive data to and from.

 IoT events and commands are user defined values used to differentiate the data that you publish or receive.
 For example, if you have a device that is publishing GPS coordinates, you may choose to publish it as a 'GPS' event.
 Or, if you want to send a reboot command to a device, you may choose to publish it as a 'system' or 'reboot' command.

-The application can publish data to the following IoT event topics:
+The application is set up to publish data to the following IoT event topics:
 - Accelerometer (accel event)
 - Touchmove (touchmove event)
 - Text (text event)

-The application can receive data on the following IoT command topics:
+The application is set up to receive data on the following IoT command topics:
 - Color (color command)
 - Light (light command)
 - Text (text command)